Tasks in REST 3.0: Overview of Methods

 The listed fields are returned as objects in the method tasks.task.get if specified in the select parameter.

-CRM Entities.
-You can link CRM entities to a task: leads, contacts, companies, deals, invoices, and SPAs.
-The identifiers of such entities are passed in the crmItemIds field in a prefixed format, for example, C_3 for a contact.
-Data about related CRM entities is not available directly — they should be requested separately through CRM methods.
+CRM Objects.
+You can link CRM objects to a task: leads, contacts, companies, deals, invoices, and SPAs.
+The identifiers of such objects are passed in the crmItemIds field in a prefixed format, for example, C_3 for a contact.
+Data about related CRM objects is not available directly — they should be requested separately through CRM methods.

 Drive Files.
 You can upload files from Drive to the task.